These are the signs of shopping addiction

 Shopping makes you feel better

 Compulsive shoppers often turn to shopping during periods of sadness, anxiety, or depression.
 Due to the nature of addiction, it’s even possible that those periods of low feeling are actually caused by shopping (specifically the lack of shopping).
-As in most scenarios, a single instance of shopping to relieve negative feelings isn’t necessarily indicative of a shopping problem.
-However, if you are consistently shopping to improve your mood, you may be suffering from a shopping addiction.

 Shopping creates a cycle of guilt and relief

 Taking things a step further, if you recognize that you are shopping too much, that may cause you to feel guilty or anxious.
 In order to escape those feelings of guilt and anxiety, you shop again, which provides temporary relief, but later leads to even greater feelings of despair.
-This sort of cycle can be incredibly destructive.

-Hiding part or all of your shopping from others
+You hide part or all of your shopping from others

-Shopping despite the damage it causes to your relationships
+You shop despite the damage it causes to your relationships

-Buying things you never use
+You buy things you never use

 If you’re buying items that you never use – and never really intend to use – then you know that you’re shopping for the sake of shopping.
 The purchases are irrelevant, because your addiction is to the process of shopping, not the actual items you’re purchasing.
-Making a few regrettable purchases is normal, but if your closet is filling up with unopened boxes, that’s a sign of a problem.

 Buying and returning and buying and returning

-Buying one in every color
+You buy one in every color

 For some people, compulsive shopping manifests as an intense need to create complete sets.
 These “collectors” are driven to buy every item in a set or every variation of an item.
 Collecting can be a perfectly harmless hobby, but when it becomes a compulsion it can create an enormous amount of financial and psychological distress.